Gregory94/LaanLab-SATAY-DataAnalysis/docs/documentation.md

 ### sam & bam

 When the reads are aligned to a reference genome, the resulting file is a Sequence Alignment Mapping (sam) file.
-Every read is one line in the file and consists of at least 11 tab delimited fields in the same order:
+Every read is one line in the file and consists of at least 11 tab delimited fields that are always in the same order:

 1. Name of the read.
-This is unique for each read, but occur multiple times in the file when a read is split up over multiple alignments at different locations.
+This is unique for each read, but can occur multiple times in the file when a read is split up over multiple alignments at different locations.
-2. Flag indicating properties of the read about how it was mapped.
-(See below for more information).
+2. Flag.
+Indicating properties of the read about how it was mapped (see below for more information).
-3. Chromosome name to which read was mapped.
+3. Chromosome name to which the read was mapped.
 4. Leftmost position in the chromosome to which the read was mapped.
-5. Mapping quality in terms of Q-score as explained in the section [fastq](#fastq).
+5. Mapping quality in terms of Q-score as explained in the [fastq](#fastq) section.
-6. CIGAR string describing which nucleotides were mapped, where insertions and deletions are and where mismatches occurs.
+6. CIGAR string.
+Describing which nucleotides were mapped, where insertions and deletions are and where mismatches occurs.
 For example, `43M1I10M3D18M` means that the first 43 nucleotides match with the reference genome, the next 1 nucleotide exists in the read but not in the reference genome (insertion), then 10 matches, then 3 nucleotides that do not exist in the read but do exist in the reference genome (deletions) and finally 18 matches.
 For more information see [this website](https://www.drive5.com/usearch/manual/cigar.html).
 7. Reference name of the mate read (when using paired end datafiles).
 If no mate was mapped (e.g. in case of single end data or if it was not possible to map the mate read) this is typically set to `*`.
 8. Position of the mate read.
 If no mate was mapped this is typically set to `0`.
 9. Template length.
 Length of a group (i.e. mate reads or reads that are split up over multiple alignments) from the left most base position to the right most base position.